lucidworks/web-v2-remote-support/README.md

 1. **Plugin Path Issues**: If the Lucidworks connector fails to start, check that the plugin path in `connector-config.yaml` is set to `/app/connector-plugin.zip` and the JAR file is correctly mounted in the container.

-2. **Platform Compatibility Warnings**: On Apple Silicon Macs, you may see platform compatibility warnings for amd64 images.
-In most cases, the services will still function correctly through Docker's emulation layer.
+2. **Platform Compatibility Warnings**: On Apple Silicon Macs, you will see platform compatibility issues
 3. **Connection Issues**: If the Lucidworks connector cannot connect to Kafka or Fusion, ensure the correct hostnames/URLs are set in `connector-config.yaml`.

 ### Checking Container Status